liuyaanng/liuyaanng.github.io/source/_posts/Face-Recognition-with-OpenCV.md

   return 0;
 }
 ```

 ![](4.jpg)
 Note:

 1. After the compilation is successful, the execution executable file must provide parameters, which are the directories for storing the face image, and it must be an existing directory.(E.g: ./program_name Img/s41)
 2. Press the “P” button to take a photo and save the face.
 Press the “Esc” button to exit.

 ### 1.2 Face Database Creation
-The official document provides a download of the face database, and i use the [AT&T Facedatabase](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) to creat my face databse.
+The official document provides a download of the face database, and i use the [AT&T Facedatabase](http://www.cl.cam.ac.uk/research/dtg/attarchive/facedatabase.html) to create my face database.
 I have updated this zip file to my github, you can download it from [here](att_faces.zip) faster.
-AT&T Face Database is also konwn as the OCR face database, 40 people, 10 photos per person.
-The photos are token at different times, different lighting, different expressions(closed eyes, laughing or not laughing), diffenent face details(with or without glasses).
-All images were captured on a dark , eveb background with a vertical face o the front(some with a slight rotation).
+AT&T Face Database is also known as the OCR face database, 40 people, 10 photos per person.
+The photos are token at different times, different lighting, different expressions(closed eyes, laughing or not laughing), different face details(with or without glasses).
+All images were captured on a dark , even background with a vertical face o the front(some with a slight rotation).
 You can download the compressed package from the website, and first extract the att_faces folder.
-There are 40 folders under the foder, which named from "s1" to "s40".
+There are 40 folders under the folder, which named from "s1" to "s40".
 Each folder has the same person's photos with different expressions, and there are 10 face photos.
 The format of these images is ".pgm"
 ![](1.png)
 ![](2.png)